lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 }
 ```

 We first try to aim for the `VK_LAYER_KHRONOS_validation` meta layer.
-A meta layer is basically a collection of layers registered under a single name.
-Then we go down in our priority list combining other meta layers or selecting a list of single layers.
+A meta-layer is basically a collection of layers registered under a single name.
+Then we go down in our priority list combining other meta-layers or selecting a list of single layers.
 We basically check the presence of these preferred layers (ordered by priority) to get the ones that are supported, and pick those.

 Let's get back to the constructor.
 Now we have a list of the names of the supported layers (array of Strings) we need to transform it to a pointer of a list of null terminated Strings:
 ```java